Ibasquare/Cyberwalingalaxia2022/doc/installation/vmsetup.rst

 .. figure:: ../images/tutorial1/vmsetup/vbsetup/1.png

 2. The first thing to do is to define the name, the type of virtual machine and the version you want to create.
-In our case, we chose to name the machine ``Kali``.
+In our case, we chose to name the machine ``kali``.

 .. figure:: ../images/tutorial1/vmsetup/vbsetup/2.png